snapser-community/snapser-byosnaps/basic/byosnap-python/README.md

 #### Actively Coding
 1. Update your code in app.py
 2. Generate a new swagger if you need to by running `python generate_swagger.py`.
-3. Run `python byosnap_sync.py $version $snapendId` to sync your new BYOSnap to Snapser.
+3. Run `snapctl byosnap sync --snapend-id $snapendId --byosnap-id byosnap-$byosnapName --version $version --path $rootCodePath --resources-path $rootCodePath/snapser-resources` to sync your new BYOSnap to Snapser.
 Sync essentially is taking your local code and making it live on your Snapend.

 #### Commit
 1. Once you are happy with the state of your BYOSnap, you can publish it as a new version.
 This way, other team members can consume it.
-2. Run `python byosnap_publish.py $version` to publish your new BYOSnap version to Snapser.
+2. Run `snapctl byosnap publish --byosnap-id byosnap-$byosnapName --version $newVersion --path $rootCodePath --resources-path $rootCodePath/snapser-resources` to publish your new BYOSnap version to Snapser.
 Make sure your new version is greater than the version that is presently on Snapser.
 3. Any new or existing Snapend can now just use this new version of your BYOSnap.
 There is a handy command `snapctl snapend update byosnaps ...` that allows you to "Commit" your changes to any existing BYOSnap using the CLI.
 You can always do this using the web app as well.